core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * it MAY omit the 'tp_info' and 'ph_req' parameters, since the associated information is immutable throughout the observation lifetime.

 The response has the same Token value T of the phantom registration request and it does not include an Observe Option.
-The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and MUST include its encoding as the Partial IV in the OSCORE Option of the response.
+The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and includes the Partial IV in the OSCORE Option value of the response.

 When some clients leave the OSCORE group and forget about the group observation, the server does not have to provide the remaining clients with any stale Sender IDs, as normally required for Group OSCORE (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
-In fact, only two entities in the group have a Sender ID, i.e., the server and possibly the Deterministic Client, if the optimization defined in this appendix is combined with the use of phantom requests as deterministic requests (see {{deterministic-phantom-Request}}).
+In fact, only two entities in the group have a Sender ID, i.e., the server and possibly the Deterministic Client, if the optimization defined in this appendix is combined with the use of phantom requests as Deterministic Requests (see {{deterministic-phantom-Request}}).
 In particular, both of them never change their Sender ID during the group lifetime and they both remain part of the group until the group ceases to exist.

 As an alternative to renewing the keying material before it expires, the server can simply cancel the group observation (see {{ssec-server-side-cancellation}} and {{ssec-server-side-cancellation-oscore}}), which results in the eventual re-registration of the clients that are still interested in the group observation.